 “It’s good.”
 Emily took another bite.
 “With the fresh oregano on top, you don’t even need cheese.”

-It surprised him that she even knew the name of the herb.
+It surprised him that she even knew the name of herbs.
 Matteo reached for the decanter and poured Emily a glass of wine.

 “Don’t tell your sister.
 You can’t leave Tuscany without trying Ornellaia.”

 Emily grinned as she took a sip.
-Moments later, Alina returned with a smile on her face.
+Moments later, Alina returned with a smile on her face and kissed his cheek.
 For a brief second, Matteo allowed himself to believe that their vacation would turn out okay.

 [end of section]